JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ## Debugging

 The [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/), embedded into JCEF, can be used as a debugging and profiling tool.
-It is active by default, so that a Chrome DevTools client can attach to it via the default 9222 port.
+It is active by default, so that a Chrome DevTools client can attach to it via the default port 9222.
-Default port can be changed via the registry key `ide.browser.jcef.debug.port` (go to <ui-path>Help | Find Action...</ui-path> and type "Registry").
+The default port can be changed via the registry key `ide.browser.jcef.debug.port` (go to <ui-path>Help | Find Action...</ui-path> and type "Registry").

 JavaScript debugger in IntelliJ IDEA Ultimate can thus be used to debug JavaScript code running in the IDE via the Chrome DevTools.
 Use the [<control>Attach to Node.js/Chrome</control>](https://www.jetbrains.com/help/idea/run-debug-configuration-node-js-remote-debug.html) configuration with a proper port number.